ai2cm/nudge-to-fine-3km-manuscript-workflow/README.md

 # Reproducing the results

 Running the make commands in the order shown in the DAGs below will reproduce the experiments described in this paper.
+The final steps of `make figures_*` can either be run as a make command or the individual notebooks in the `notebooks` directory can be executed to interactively view the results figures as they are created.

 #### Main experiment